-2. AS SOON AS PRACTICAL, MAKE A CLAIM ON ALL APPLICABLE INSURANCE POLICIES
+3. AS SOON AS PRACTICAL, MAKE A CLAIM ON ALL APPLICABLE INSURANCE POLICIES

 - a.
 Make a claim on all applicable policies by providing "notice" to the insurance company or companies. - b.
-Consult your insurance policy to ensure you are providing the proper "notice" of a claim to the insurance company or companies.
-The policy should be consulted regarding any special requirements regarding notice.
-Be careful not to go into detail regarding actual, specific causes of loss until the claim has been investigated by the carrier and your own investigation team. - c.
 A starting place is your agent.
 Agents will begin the notice process typically with an ACORD industry form notice of loss.
-Confirm each step in giving notice in writing. - d.
+Confirm each step in giving notice in writing. - c.
 Some carriers offer electronic notice from a designated website.
-Unless required, we recommend giving notice in writing and not on a website because written notice is easier to establish. - e.
+Unless required, we recommend giving notice in writing and not on a website, because written notice is easier to establish. - d.
 If you do not know how to interpret your policy or policies, or need additional assistance with ensuring you are providing proper "notice" of your claim(s), you should consult an attorney experienced in advising on first-party insurance coverage issues.

-3. SEEKING ALTERNATIVE FACILITIES AND NECESSARY EQUIPMENT
+4. SEEKING ALTERNATIVE FACILITIES AND NECESSARY EQUIPMENT

 a.
 Policies including business interruption or business income loss coverage will include "extra expense" coverage.
 This coverage is critical to getting your business back on its feet as soon as possible.
-Be sure and check for any special sub-limits on such expenses.
+Be sure to check for any special sub-limits on such expenses.
 A typical provision is set out below: